JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Eastern_Orthodoxy_and_UB.md

 When most reader-believers of _The Urantia Book_ think of dialoguing with Christians, they often look to liberal or mainline Protestant churches.
 At first glance this seems quite sensible, for it certainly requires an environment free of dogmatism to be able to hear talk of a “new revelation.”

 Some might also argue that the Book itself is part of the stream of liberal Protestant thought, or at least most consistent with it.
 For example, it is generally “fideist.” as is the Protestant tradition.
-It attacks ecclesiasticism and criticizes ceremonialism and sacramentalism, although it does institute a new form of the Eucharist in the “sacrament of the remembrance.”([UB 179:5.5](/en/The_Urantia_Book/179#p5_5)) And it appears to praise the Protestant Reformation by referring to it in several passages as a “rehabilitation” and “rejuvenation” and even a “resurrection” of the church.
+It attacks ecclesiasticism and criticizes ceremonialism and sacramentalism, although it does institute a new form of the Eucharist in the “sacrament of the remembrance.”(<a id="a58_375"></a>[UB 179:5.5](/en/The_Urantia_Book/179#p5_5)) And it appears to praise the Protestant Reformation by referring to it in several passages as a “rehabilitation” and “rejuvenation” and even a “resurrection” of the church.
 (See [Paper 195, “After Pentecost.”](/en/The_Urantia_Book/195))

 Still, there are many important elements in the Book's teachings that lend themselves to interface with Orthodoxy.
 Eastern Orthodox theology today has strengths where liberal Protestant thought has weaknesses.
 For example, there is a rising tendency in seminaries to question the divinity of Jesus, to deconstruct the transcendence of the divine, to abandon Trinitarian theology.
 By contrast, the staunch Orthodox adherence to the sacred traditions of historic Christianity may open doors to dialogue, for the Urantia revelation strongly affirms the historic Christian faith in the Incarnation and the Trinity.